jrapich/note-taker/README.md

   ## Credits
   no other contributors.

-  However, this link shined for light for me on how the  .filter() method works and I use a  line of code from it:  https://stackoverflow.com/questions/65015000/how-do-i-use-express-js-app-delete-to-remove-a-specific-object-from-an-array
+  However, this link shined a light for me on how the  .filter() method works and I use a  line of code from it:  https://stackoverflow.com/questions/65015000/how-do-i-use-express-js-app-delete-to-remove-a-specific-object-from-an-array

   ## Contributing
   How to contribute: